Ezequiel Duran Player Props: Rangers vs. White Sox

-The Texas Rangers and Ezequiel Duran (.457 slugging percentage over his past 10 games, including one homer), take on starting pitcher Tanner Banks and the Chicago White Sox at Guaranteed Rate Field, Monday at 8:10 PM ET.
+On Tuesday, Ezequiel Duran (.297 on-base percentage in past 10 games, 62 points below season-long percentage) and the Texas Rangers play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 8:10 PM ET.

-In his last appearance, he racked up four hits (going 4-for-5 with a double) against the Blue Jays.
+He racked up two hits (going 2-for-4 with a triple) in his most recent appearance against the White Sox.

 Ezequiel Duran Game Info & Props vs. the White Sox